Atanas Atanasov (politician, born 1959)

-Atanas Atanasov is a Bulgarian lawyer and politician.
-He was a former member of the UDF (2002-2004), DSB (since 2004), Secretary of the Minister of Interior (1997-1998), and a director of SANS (1999).
-He is an MP.
+Atanas Petrov Atanasov (Атанас Петров Атанасов, born 17 May 1959) is a Bulgarian politician who is currently serving as Member of the National Assembly.
+A member of the DSB party, which he also leads, Atansov previously served as Member of the Sofia City Council from 2011 to 2014 and Director of the State Agency for National Security from 1997 to 2001.

 Biography

 Atanasov was born on 17 May 1959 at Batin, Ruse, Bulgaria.
 He graduated from Sofia University.
-He worked as a judge in Ruse (1987-1988) and a prosecutor in Razgrad (1989-1992).
+He worked as a judge in Ruse (1987–1988) and a prosecutor in Razgrad (1989–1992).
 From 1992 to 1995, Atanasov was the regional director of Minister of Interior at Razgrad.
 He became a lawyer.

 In 1997, Atanasov briefly became the Secretary of the Minister of Interior.
 He was also the director of the SANS for a year.
 He resigned from the post of Secretary and he became the director of the SANS.
 He became a Major General.
 He began to be in politics.
 On 10 December 1999, he provided Kostov a list of 226 people who were corrupt.

 Due to this, ten of the ministers were fired, including Bogomil Bonev, Mario Tagarinski, and Alexander Bozhkov.
 On 5 December 2001, his list was quoted on a presidential debate, leading many to not support him.

 On 14 December 2001, he resigned as the director of the SANS.
 He then was involved in public activities.
 He was a member of the Dialog Club, which later became the DSB (2004).
-He was a MP for the DSB (2005-2009).
+He was an MP for the DSB (2005-2009).
 Since 2006, he has been the regional chairman of the DSB in Sofia.
 He became the chairman of the DSB since June 10, 2017.

 In 2009, Atanasov did not have a seat yet, but he was appointed director of the Information Services AD until August 2010, being replaced by Dyankov.
 In 2011, he became a local councilman for Sofia, being part of the Blue Coalition.
 In October 2014, he became an MP from the Reformist Bloc.

-He was chairman of the DSB since 10 June 2017.
+He became chairman of the DSB on 10 June 2017.

 On 12 April 2018, as chairman, he co-founded an electoral alliance called Democratic Bulgaria.
 He was elected as the deputy speaker of the 45th and the 46th National Assembly.